 3. Health and Wellness: Motivational interviewing can encourage clients to adopt healthier lifestyle behaviors, such as exercising regularly, improving diet, managing chronic conditions, and adhering to medical treatment plans.
 It is a perfect adjunct to other therapies and programs designed to work on the physical aspects of these issues.

-4. Mental Health: I commonly use motivational interviewing techniques in traditional mental health treatment to enhance motivation for therapy and engagement in therapeutic activities.
+4. Mental Health: I commonly use motivational interviewing techniques in traditional individual therapy to enhance motivation for treatment and engagement in therapeutic activities.

 Many individuals struggling with mental health issues may feel ambivalent or resistant to seeking treatment.
-MI helps us collaborate about your concerns, goals, and values, thereby increasing motivation.
+Motivational interviewing techniques help us collaborate about your concerns, goals, and values, increasing motivation.
 Suppose you are reading this post or this website with a skeptical eye, have had a lack of success in therapy before, or are looking to refer someone hesitant.
-In that case, motivational interviewing techniques may increase openness and, eventually, excitement about treatment prospects.
+In that case, motivational interviewing techniques may increase openness and, eventually, excitement about the potential effectiveness of treatment.

 Overall, motivational interviewing is a client-centered, collaborative approach that respects an individual’s autonomy and helps them find their own intrinsic motivation for change rather than imposing external pressure or directives.
-It’s a versatile method that can be adapted to various contexts and to promote positive behavior change.
-That is why it has become a central part of my practice.
+It’s a versatile method that can be adapted to various contexts and promote positive behavior change, which is why it has become a central part of my practice.

-I would be happy to speak to you about an integrated therapy approach that includes motivational interviewing, which may be a good fit for you.
-Contact me anytime.
+I would be happy to speak to you about an integrated therapy approach that includes motivational interviewing techniques.
+Contact me or schedule a consultation anytime.

 author avatar